 In the toolbar, click Save As to save a new map.

-Click Quick Edit > Generate Random Colors to create different style sets and Apply to refresh the map.
+Click Quick Edit > Colors > Randomize to create different random styles.

 Click Save As to save any styles you like.